-3.2.2.
-Environmental objectives and targets
+3.2.2 Environmental objectives and targets

-Refer to Section 1.5.
+Refer to Section 1.4.

-3.2.3.
-Environmental Work Method Statement and Environmental Control Maps measures and controls, including those from relevant management Sub-plans and key procedures to be used concurrently with the EWMS.
+3.2.3 Environmental Work Method Statement and Environmental Control Maps

+Environmental Works Method Statements (EWMS) have been / will be prepared for relevant Construction activities.
+Relevant Construction activities include those that pose a high risk to the environment, as determined by Downer.
+Downer will incorporate relevant mitigation measures and controls, including those from relevant management Sub-plans and key procedures to be used concurrently with the EWMS.
 EWMS will be specifically prepared to communicate requirements, actions, processes and controls to Construction personnel using plans, diagrams and simple written instructions.